icw-Numen/ivy-bot/README.md

 [(Back to Table of Contents)](#table-of-contents)

 ## Prefixes
+Prefixes are special characters you put before a command to let Ivy know that you are giving her a command to execute.
 The first two are ```~``` and ```Ivy, ```.
 The third a mention.

 | Prefix | Example |